doldecomp/sadx/README.md

   - To save space, the only necessary files are the following.
 Any others can be deleted.
     - `sys/main.dol`
     - `files/*.rel`
 - (Non-Preview versions only) Using [Sonic Adventure Toolset](https://github.com/X-Hax/sa_tools), drag and drop the .rel files starting with an underscore (`_Main.rel` etc.) onto ArchiveTool.exe (found in the bin folder of SA Tools).
 This generates decompressed versions of the rels which are necessary for disassembly.
+The original rels should be deleted afterwards, and the new `_dec` rels renamed to their precedessors filenames.
 - Configure:
   ```
   python configure.py